Pilaf: Afghanistan

+Albania

+In Albanian cuisine, pilaf is a very common dish.
+It is typically accompanied by yogurt and eaten with bean stew, meat soup or baked meats such as chicken and lamb.
+Medium-long grain rice is used, and it is cooked plainly with butter, resulting in a soft yet non-sticky texture.

+There are various rice dishes in Albania, which are all commonly referred to as pilaf.

+Albania ranks among the top three countries in Europe for rice consumption.

 Armenia

-Armenians use a lot of bulgur (cracked wheat) in their pilaf dishes.
+Armenians use a lot of bulgur ("cracked wheat") in their pilaf dishes.
 Armenian recipes may combine vermicelli or orzo with rice cooked in stock seasoned with mint, parsley and allspice.
 One traditional Armenian pilaf is made with the same noodle rice mixture cooked in stock with raisins, almonds and allspice.

 Armenian kinds of rice are discussed by Rose Baboian in her cookbook from 1964 which includes recipes for different pilafs, most rooted in her birthplace of Antep in Turkey.
 Baboian recommends that the noodles be stir-fried first in chicken fat before being added to the pilaf.
 Another Armenian cookbook written by Vağinag Pürad recommends to render poultry fat in the oven with red pepper until the fat mixture turns a red color before using the strained fat to prepare pilaf.Lapa is an Armenian word with several meanings one of which is a "watery boiled rice, thick rice soup, mush" and lepe which refers to various rice dishes differing by region.
-Antranig Azhderian describes Armenian pilaf as "dish resembling porridge".
+Antranig Azhderian describes Armenian pilaf as a "dish resembling porridge".